Jasonlobo21/tp/docs/UserGuide.md

 Example of usage: `view goals`

 ```
-    Welcome to goal setting!
     Here are your current goals:
     Daily Water Goal: Not set yet
     Daily Calorie Goal: Not set yet
     Weight Goal: Not set yet